How Does A Criminal Record Affect Employment Opportunities?

 One of the most significant hurdles faced by those with a criminal record is finding employment.
 In an era where criminal background checks are standard procedure in the hiring process, individuals with past convictions can encounter formidable barriers, regardless of their qualifications or skills.

-This post aims to shed light on the profound impact of criminal record on employment prospects across various industries in Singapore.
+This post aims to shed light on the profound impact of a criminal record on employment prospects across various industries in Singapore.

 We will explore the legal landscape and the realities of job opportunities for ex-offenders, providing essential insights and clarity on navigating this complex area.